arsenvlad/aad-auditlogs-to-storage-python-example/README.md

 NOTE: Download of signIns requires Azure Active Directory Premium license.

 To use this sample, you will need to create a Service Principal (i.e. Azure AD application) and grant it permission to **Microsoft.Graph AuditLog.Read.All** as shown below.
-You also need to assign the same application data-plane **Storage Blob Contributor** role to the storage account into which logs will be saved.
+You also need to assign the same application data-plane [**Storage Data Blob Contributor**](https://docs.microsoft.com/en-us/azure/role-based-access-control/built-in-roles#storage-blob-data-contributor) role to the storage account into which logs will be saved.
 Storage account must be GPv2 to support OAuth bearer token authentication instead of shared key or SAS.
 ![](images/app-permission.png)

 When process executes the first time, it downloads as many logs as it can within the last X days.
 On subsequent executions, the process tries to only download most recent data by keeping track of the last_datetime in the storage container metadata.